Bel Air, Florida

 Former historical community in Florida, U.S.

 Bel Air is an unincorporated community in Leon County, Florida, United States.
 It is a suburb on the south side of Tallahassee.
 Bel Air was once a highly developed and wealthy plantation town during the Antebellum South period that eventually grew to be a prominent African American community.
 Most notably, the site where Reverend James Page, Florida's first ordained Baptist minister, founded the Bethlehem Missionary Baptist Church, "The first organized black church in Florida."
 Bel Air grew to be a center for economic and cultural growth, attracting numerous businesses such as the St. Marks Railroad and becoming a place for freed slaves to congregate.

 Geography and etymology

 Located two miles south of downtown Tallahassee, the Bel Air community is situated amongst a dry and sandy ridge, which offers breezes that cause the mosquito population to be in lower numbers.
-During Bel Air's original settlement in the 1820s, Yellow Feverwas a prevalent disease that struck towns on the Eastern and Gulf Coasts.
+During Bel Air's original settlement in the 1820s, Yellow fever was a prevalent disease that struck towns on the Eastern and Gulf Coasts.
 New settlers of the Bel Air area believed that the air from the pine trees surrounding the town was a protection from the Yellow Fever.
 This inspired the settlers to name the land Bel Air, meaning "Beautiful Air" in French.